 At The STC Group we care about complaints.
 Complaints matter for everyone using our services, who deserve an explanation when things go wrong and want to know that steps have been taken to make it less likely to happen to anyone else.
 They matter because every concern or complaint is an opportunity to improve.
 Complaints may signal a problem and we need to know as a business how to improve at all times and at all opportunities.

-Complaints matter because they tell us about the quality of our delivery.
+Complaints matter because they tell us about the quality of our provision, service and delivery.
 They tell us about how responsive a member of staff is, how safe, effective, caring and well-planned they are.

 The STC Group place feedback from people who use our services at the heart of our work, because every concern is an opportunity for us to improve the quality of our provision.
 We also want to hear about positive experiences so we can highlight good and outstanding services.

 We take complaints seriously – and we expect our staff to do so too.
-All learner/apprentice inductions describe complaints handling.
-Poor practice will be found and acted on.
+All Learners (for the purpose of this Policy, a Learner is anyone on a STC Group Learning Programme, Traineeships and Apprentices) Inductions describe complaints handling.
+Poor practice will be found and acted on immediately.
 Good practice will be shared.

 We work to make it easier to give us good quality feedback, and work with our staff/associates to improve learner’s experience.

-This policy applies to all apprenticeship provision provided by The STC Group.
+This policy applies to all Learning Programmes, Traineeships and Apprenticeship provision provided by The STC Group.
 We want to provide good-quality services for everyone, but things sometimes go wrong.
 If they do, we need to know about them so that we can put them right and learn from them.
 This will help us to improve our performance.

 HOW WILL WE DO THAT?

-We will make it easy for apprentices to make a complaint by doing the following.
+We will make it easy for Learners to make a complaint by doing the following.

 Giving you the chance to make a complaint:

-- in person to their skills tutor or skills coach
+- in person to their Tutor/Assessor, IQA, Programme Manager or Quality Manager

 - email: email@example.com